 These results are encouraging for Homo sapiens because by simply allowing players to communicate with each other (presumably pre-committing to hunt stag), Homo sapiens are, for the most part, capable of attaining the efficient outcome where both players hunt stag together.
-In cases where an outside option is available for one of the players, as long as that option's payoff is larger than the mutual payoffs associated with the (Rabbit, Rabbit) PSE, yet lower than the mutual payoffs associated with the outside option conjectures that the other player will choose to hunt stag, who is likely to end up confirming that conjecture.
+In cases where an outside option is available for one of the players, as long as that option's payoff is larger than the mutual payoffs associated with the (Rabbit, Rabbit) PSE, yet lower than the mutual payoffs associated with the (Stag, Stag) PSE, the player with the outside option conjectures that the other player will choose to hunt stag, who is likely to end up confirming that conjecture.